riztaha/riztaha/README.md

 - ⚡ Fun fact: I can beatbox
 - 🔭 I'm currently learning: Python
-- 👯 I'm currently working: at a local Software Company in Pennsylvania building tech solutions for schoolboards.
+- 👯 I'm currently working: at a local Software Company in Pennsylvania.
+My work enables school districts and state agencies to streamline compliance processes, improve data accuracy, and enhance the educational experience for students with special needs or gifted programs.
+By delivering reliable and user-friendly web applications, I help ensure that educators and administrators can focus on what matters most: supporting students.

 <h3 align="left">Languages:</h3>
 <p align="left">